Robert Napper: Criminal activities

 The investigation to find Nickell's murderer resulted in the attempted prosecution of an innocent man, Colin Stagg, until, in 2004, advances in DNA profiling revealed Napper's connection to the case.
 On 18 December 2008, Napper was convicted of the manslaughter of Nickell on the grounds of diminished responsibility.
 He also admitted to four other attacks on women.
 Napper was sentenced to indefinite detention at Broadmoor Hospital.
-In his summing up at the Old Bailey, Mr Justice Griffiths Williams said to Napper: "You are on any view a very dangerous man".
+In his summing up at the Old Bailey, Mr Justice Griffiths Williams said to Napper: "You are in any view a very dangerous man".

 Depictions in popular culture

 Napper was portrayed by Jack Riddiford in the 2021 miniseries Deceit, which retold the story of Operation Edzell.